RenderKit/oidn/doc/api.md

     OIDNFilter oidnNewFilter(OIDNDevice device, const char* type);

 where `type` is the name of the filter type to create.
 The supported filter types are documented later in this section.

+Creating filter objects can be very expensive, therefore it is *strongly* recommended to reuse the same filter for denoising as many images as possible, as long as the these images have the same same size, format, and features (i.e., only the memory locations and pixel values may be different).
+Otherwise (e.g. for images with different resolutions), reusing the same filter would not have any benefits.

 Once created, filter objects can be retained and released with

     void oidnRetainFilter(OIDNFilter filter);
     void oidnReleaseFilter(OIDNFilter filter);